-- 4 For the purposes of this Statement: - a) "actuary involved in the preparation of financial statements" means an actuary, either an employee of the company or an independent consultant, who determines and reports on amounts to be included in the financial statements prepared by management. - b) "applicable professional standards" means: - i) when the responding professional is an actuary, the Standards of Practice and the Rules of Professional Conduct of the Canadian Institute of Actuaries; and - ii) when the responding professional is the auditor, the Canadian Auditing Standards in the CICA Handbook-Assurance and the relevant independence and other ethical requirements set out in the rules of professional conduct/code of ethics applicable to the practice of public accounting issued by various professional accounting bodies. - c) "auditor" means an auditor who has been appointed to perform an audit and report on financial statements or to perform specified procedures on data; - d) "auditor's actuary" means an appropriately qualified actuary who assists the auditor in assessing risk and performing further audit procedures to respond to assessed risk; - e) "data" includes particulars of: - i) invested assets of a pension plan or post-employment benefits plan or an insurance enterprise, - ii) membership of a pension plan or post-employment benefits plan, - iii) policies of and claims against an insurance enterprise, and - iv) reinsurance of an insurance enterprise; - f) "enquiring professional" means the actuary or the auditor, as the case may be, who is considering the work of the other; - g) "external review actuary" means an actuary who reviews the work of another actuary at the request of a regulator and provides an opinion to the regulator as to whether the work meets applicable professional standards and accepted actuarial practice;
+- 4 For the purposes of this Statement: - a) "actuary involved in the preparation of financial statements" means an actuary, either an employee of the company or an independent consultant, who determines and reports on amounts to be included in the financial statements prepared by management. - b) "applicable professional standards" means: - i) when the responding professional is an actuary, the Standards of Practice and the Rules of Professional Conduct of the Canadian Institute of Actuaries; and - ii) when the responding professional is the auditor, the CICA Handbook-Assurance and the rules of professional conduct of the provincial Institute of which the auditor is a member. - c) "auditor" means an auditor who has been appointed to perform an audit and report on financial statements or to perform specified procedures on data; - d) "auditor's actuary" means an appropriately qualified actuary who assists the auditor in assessing risk and performing further audit procedures to respond to assessed risk; - e) "data" includes particulars of: - i) invested assets of a pension plan or post-employment benefits plan or an insurance enterprise, - ii) membership of a pension plan or post-employment benefits plan, - iii) policies of and claims against an insurance enterprise, and - iv) reinsurance of an insurance enterprise; - f) "enquiring professional" means the actuary or the auditor, as the case may be, who is considering the work of the other; - g) "external review actuary" means an actuary who reviews the work of another actuary at the request of a regulator and provides an opinion to the regulator as to whether the work meets applicable professional standards and accepted actuarial practice; - h) "insurance enterprise" includes the following enterprises, including companies, branches, fraternal benefit societies and other forms of organizations: - i) life insurance enterprises; - ii) property and casualty insurance enterprises; - iii) reinsurance enterprises; and - iv) workers' compensation enterprises.

-- h) "insurance enterprise" includes the following enterprises, including companies, branches, fraternal benefit societies and other forms of organizations: - i) life insurance enterprises; - ii) property and casualty insurance enterprises; - iii) reinsurance enterprises; and - iv) workers' compensation enterprises. - i) "management" refers to any person(s) having authority and responsibility for planning, directing and controlling the activities of an enterprise; - j) "responding professional" means the actuary or the auditor, as the case may be, whose work is being considered by the other.
+- i) "management" refers to any person(s) having authority and responsibility for planning, directing and controlling the activities of an enterprise; - j) "responding professional" means the actuary or the auditor, as the case may be, whose work is being considered by the other.